Characterization of Feshbach resonances in $^6\mathrm{Li}{-}^7\mathrm{Li}$ using improved interaction potentials: Abstract

 \section{Abstract}

-We characterize Feshbach resonances in all isotopologues of the $\mathrm{Li}{-}\mathrm{Li}$ system with improved interaction potentials.
-Starting from spectroscopically accurate Morse/long-range (MLR) potential-energy curves for the singlet ($X^{1}\Sigma^{+}$) and triplet ($a^{3}\Sigma^{+}$) electronic states of $\mathrm{Li}_2$, we apply small phenomenological inner-wall adjustments (following \href{https://doi.org/10.1103/PhysRevA.89.052715}{Julienne and Hutson, Phys.\ Rev.\ A \textbf{89}, 052715 (2014)}) and fit the resulting potentials to threshold measurements for the $^6\mathrm{Li}{-}^6\mathrm{Li}$ and $^7\mathrm{Li}{-}^7\mathrm{Li}$ isotopologues, including binding energies, scattering lengths, and Feshbach resonance positions.
-Using the optimized potentials in coupled-channels scattering calculations, we predict and characterize s-wave Feshbach resonances in the $^6\mathrm{Li}{-}^7\mathrm{Li}$ isotopologue.
+We characterize Feshbach resonances in all isotopologs of the $\mathrm{Li}{-}\mathrm{Li}$ system with improved interaction potentials.
+Starting from spectroscopically accurate Morse/long-range (MLR) potential-energy curves for the singlet ($X^{1}\Sigma^{+}$) and triplet ($a^{3}\Sigma^{+}$) electronic states of $\mathrm{Li}_2$, we apply small phenomenological inner-wall adjustments [following \href{https://doi.org/10.1103/PhysRevA.89.052715}{Julienne and Hutson, Phys.\ Rev.\ A 89, 052715 (2014)}] and fit the resulting potentials to threshold measurements for the $^6\mathrm{Li}{-}^6\mathrm{Li}$ and $^7\mathrm{Li}{-}^7\mathrm{Li}$ isotopologs, including binding energies, scattering lengths, and Feshbach resonance positions.
+Using the optimized potentials in coupled-channel scattering calculations, we predict and characterize s-wave Feshbach resonances in the $^6\mathrm{Li}{-}^7\mathrm{Li}$ isotopolog.
 In its lowest-energy hyperfine channel, all resonances are narrow ($\sim 0.01$--$0.1$~G), strongly closed-channel dominated, and predominantly triplet in electronic spin character, in marked contrast to the homonuclear systems.
-These results provide a foundation for designing Raman optical-transfer pathways to produce ultracold $\mathrm{Li}_2$ molecules in deeply bound rovibrational levels of both the $X^1 \Sigma^{+}$ and $a^3 \Sigma^{+}$ potentials across all three isotopologues.
+These results provide a foundation for designing Raman optical-transfer pathways to produce ultracold $\mathrm{Li}_2$ molecules in deeply bound rovibrational levels of both the $X^1 \Sigma^{+}$ and $a^3 \Sigma^{+}$ potentials across all three isotopologs.

 \end{CJK}